Approximations of countably-infinite linear programs over bounded measure spaces

-As explained in the following remark, Assumption~\ref{assumption} ensures that the feasible sets of CILPs~\eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2} are bounded subsets of an appropriate normed space, a fact that we will use throughout this paper. \begin{remark}[The feasible set is contained in a bounded measure space] Under Assumption~\ref{assumption}, the norm-like function $w$~\eqref{eq:ggmomb} and the row-sum function $g$~\eqref{eq:gsums1} define the norm
+As explained in the following remark, Assumption~\ref{assumption} ensures that the feasible sets of CILPs~\eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2} are bounded subsets of an appropriate normed space, a fact that underlies the results of this paper. \begin{remark}[The feasible set is contained in a bounded measure space] {If $\cal{N}$ denotes the null set $\{x\in\cal{X}:w(x)=0\}$ of the norm-like function $w$, then